Thanksgiving travel hits record numbers, despite COVID warnings

-The Centers for Disease Control and Prevention has urging to Americans to rethink their Thanksgiving travels, but airport screenings have hit an eight-month high.
+The Centers for Disease Control and Prevention has been urging Americans to rethink their Thanksgiving travels, but airport screenings have hit an eight-month high.

 That means millions of people are already on their way to the far-flung homes of family and friends.